-Planning to explore California’s famed Big Sur coast?
+Looking for the best things to do in Big Sur on California’s scenic Central Coast?
 There are many iconic Big Sur attractions you absolutely cannot miss on this bucket-list drive, from hikes to historical sites and waterfalls to wonderful views.

 We’ve driven the Big Sur coast numerous times and in every season.
 We’ve driven it in the sun and in the fog, at sunrise and at sunset, and everything in between.
 It is our go-to when we need an escape to somewhere beautiful.